 Sabin joined us and we went east to the Returner’s base.
 There we caught up with the leader, Banon, who was something of a evangelist-preacher type, and not very kind to Terra.
 He also treated her as an object, namely an embodiment of the idea of “magic,” comparing her to some alternate universe Pandora’s Box myth.
 He listed five of the Deadly Sins in the process, skipping sloth (often skipped due to its inherently religious nuances – it was never supposed to mean simple laziness) and also lust.
 Really, GBA localization team?
-You’re going to censor the word “lust,” but allow the man who sexually harasses his staff and teammates on a regular basis?
+You’re going to censor the word “lust,” but allow the man who sexually harasses his staff and teammates on a regular basis to carry on not only unimpeded but unaccounted for in your list of Deadly Sins?

 Just then a guard showed up to say the empire had taken South Figaro (ya don’t say) and were coming to the base, at which point he collapsed or died on the spot.
+He’s a generic NPC, it’s hard to care which, you understand.
 Locke volunteered to go hobble the Imperial activities in South Figaro while the remaining party teamed up with Banon to escape via the river.
 Waving goodbye to Locke, we got on a raft that began to auto-scroll us through a maze of sorts, with only limited control over our direction.
 There was a tricky caveat to this section: Banon had joined the party as a guest, and if he died, we would get a non-standard game over!
 Thankfully, he was armed with a superpowered version of Rosa’s Pray ability that kept the party more-or-less invincible… at least until the boss came.

-Time for a new famous face: Ultros the octopus (his name is sometimes translated as “Orthos,” depending on the game – TAY used Orthos, for example).
-Ultros played straight to the tentacle porn clichés by being yet another giant pervert in this damned game – it’s getting more than a little tiring and we’re only getting started.
+Time for a new famous face: Ultros the octopus (his name is sometimes translated as “Orthos,” which is something that hasn’t been ironed out by the years like other series inconsistencies – TAY used Orthos, for example).
+Ultros played straight to the tentacle porn clichés by being yet another giant pervert in this damned game.
+It’s getting more than a little tiring and we’re only getting started.
 Ultros was weak against Fire, though this wasn’t necessarily to your benefit.
-You see: FFVI likes showing off its advanced AI programming by having enemies respond to specific attacks or circumstances with specific reactions.
+You see: FFVI likes showing off its AI programming by having enemies respond to specific attacks or circumstances with specific reactions.
 Ultros, for example, responded to his weakness with ink attacks that Blinded the party, which could have been a big problem in other situations.
-Great plan Ultros: Terra was using Magic, Edgar was using a group attack Tool, Banon was using Pray, and I’m reasonably certain that Sabin wasn’t able to miss with his Blitzes either, meaning Blindness was outright inconsequential!
+You can see how this reaction system is a positive addition to gameplay 99 times out of 100.
+Unfortunately for this particular instance… Terra was using Magic, Edgar was using a group attack Tool, Banon was using Pray, and I’m reasonably certain that Sabin wasn’t able to miss with his Blitzes either, meaning Blindness was outright inconsequential!
 When the fight was finished, Sabin jumped into the rapids after Ultros, but jumped too high, and to our surprise that became a major plot point, as it outright divided him from the rest of the party!

 So now we come to one of FFVI’s most memorable moments: since the game had split the party, we were given a character select screen to follow one of the three possible paths: to continue with the majority of the party (Terra, Edgar and Banon), to follow Locke in South Figaro, or to rejoin with Sabin as he washes up god knows where.
 The last thing we did during our first FFVI session was to pick Locke, so that was where we picked up the game during our second session.